 Classic Car Show

 The Chadron Car Club will sponsor its 6th annual classic car show during Fur Trade Days.
-The event will take place in the shade of Wilson Park, Saturday, July 12, from 12 p.m. to 3 p.m.
+The event will take place in the shade of Wilson Park, Friday, July 11 from 4-7 p.m. and Saturday, July 12, from 11 a.m. to 4 p.m.
 We are expecting cars from all around the area and will be presenting first place and runner-up trophies in 10 classes.

 World Championship Buffalo Chip Throw

-The Buffalo Chip Competition begins at 1:00 p.m. on Saturday, July 12.
+The Buffalo Chip Competition will be held at the corner of Fourth and Main at 1:00 p.m. on Saturday, July 12, with registration beginning at noon.
 These are real buffalo chips and whether you throw over or underhand, selecting just the right chip is an art all by itself.
 After all the scores are calculated for each of the categories, first, second, and third places will receive Gold, Silver, and Bronze Chip Plaques to memorialize their accomplishments.
+Chadron Record photo by Linda Teahon

 Museum of the Fur Trade